Small Business Retirement Plans in Savannah, GA

 • Select a Plan Provider: The MEP sponsor will work with a bank or retirement plan provider to administer the plan.

-The particular, financial-based advantages to your Savannah, GA small business retirement plan will largely be based on the specific plan you set up.
-That said, there are many general benefits of setting up a small business retirement plan for both businesses and workers.
-60% of employees say that a retirement plan is a "very important" factor in job satisfaction, while employers also get tax breaks and can better attract and motivate employees.
-Below are some of the main benefits for both businesses and employees of having a small business retirement plan:
+The particular, financial-based benefits for your Savannah, GA small business retirement plan will largely be based on the specific plan you set up.
+That said, a small business retirement plan, whichever one you choose, has universal benefits.
+Over half of employees say that a retirement plan is a "very important" factor in job satisfaction, while employers also get tax breaks and can better attract and motivate employees.
+Companies and employees will both enjoy:

 Employee Benefits